Understanding CDL Suspensions and Reinstatements in California

 Duration and Consequences of CDL Suspension

 If you are arrested for a DUI in California, your employer may be notified of that arrest, and they may terminate your employment or prevent you from driving while the case is pending.
-You should be aware that if you are arrested for a DUI and you or your attorney contact the DMV and request a stay of suspension and demand a hearing with the DMV, your driving privilege will remain valid, including your commercial driver’s license until there is a hearing and a decision following that hearing.
+You should be aware that if you are arrested for a DUI and you or your DUI Lawyer contact the DMV and request a stay of suspension and demand a hearing with the DMV, your driving privilege will remain valid, including your commercial driver’s license until there is a hearing and a decision following that hearing.
 Your attorney will be able to explain that to your employer if necessary.

 The duration of a CDL suspension in California can vary depending on the nature of the offense and the driver's record.
 For a first DUI offense, commercial drivers may face a suspension period of up to one year.
 If a commercial driver is convicted of a second DUI, they can lose their commercial driver’s license for life.